adsatya/Mitron-Bank-PowerBI/README.md

 - **Targeted Marketing Strategies**: Developing marketing strategies that specifically target the identified segments, thereby improving customer acquisition and retention.
 - **Continuous Data Analysis**: To maintain a competitive edge, continual analysis of customer data is recommended to adapt to changing market trends and customer preferences.

 These recommendations aimed to provide actionable and data-driven insights to guide Mitron Bank in effectively tailoring their credit card offerings to meet customer needs and market trends.
-The success of this project was dependent on the ability to present these findings in a manner that was both engaging and convincing to the stakeholders, specifically Mr. Bashnir Rover and his team.
+The success of this project was dependent on the ability to present these findings in a manner that was both engaging and convincing to the stakeholders.